renll/renll.github.io/_pages/about.md

 In the past, I mainly worked on improving the generalizability [[EMNLP 18]](https://arxiv.org/abs/1810.09587) and the scalability [[EMNLP 19]](https://arxiv.org/abs/1909.00754) of dialogue state tracking for task-oriented dialogue system.

 For a completed list of publications, check [here](/publications/).

+<span style="color:red"> I am open to research intership next summer, please feel free to drop me an email if you find me a good match! </span>